plouiserre/ResultLegislativeElectionAPI/README.md

 12. Give the possibility to choose  > or < for sorting datas and add interface to separate api and domain.
 DONE
 13. Create a method to find all X candidates with the hightest result in first and second round.
 DONE
 14. Create a method to find for each party all X candidates with the hightest result in first and second round.
 DONE
 15. Create a method to find for each party all X departments with the hightest result.
+DOING
 16. Create a method to calculate the % of non relect candidates for each party
 17. Create a method to class the jobs of the new congressmans.
 18. Create a method to return the average age of the new congressmans and for each party.